gkao25/predict_recipe_calories/README.md

 # Final Model

 We added two new features, `protein (PDV)` and `carbohydrates (PDV)`, so now we have a total of four quantitative features.
 From the previous scatter matrix, both protein and carbohydrates display positive correlations to calories, so we believe they would improve our model's performance.
-Furthermore, from common knowledge, recipes like steak and bread are high in calories, which are proteins and carbohydrates, respectively.
+Furthermore, from common knowledge we know that recipes like steak and bread are high in calories, which are protein and carbohydrate, respectively.

 The modeling algorithm involves setting the `y` variable as calories, and all other variable as `X`.
-Because our model is a normal linear regression, we did not tune for any hyperparameters.
-We standardized the four quantitative features, `total fat (PDV)`, `sugar (PDV)`, `protein (PDV)`, and `carbohydrates (PDV)`, and left the rest untouched.
+Because our model is a standard linear regression (i.e. OLS), we did not tune for any hyperparameters.
+We standardized the four quantitative features `total fat (PDV)`, `sugar (PDV)`, `protein (PDV)`, and `carbohydrates (PDV)` in a Pipeline, and left the rest untouched.

 Similar to the baseline model, we have done a train-test split to generalize the final model to unseen data.
 The training set evaluates to an RMSE of 38.810 and a $R^2$ of 0.995.
 The test set evaluates to an RMSE of 36.257 and a $R^2$ or 0.995.
 Compared to the baseline model's performance, both RMSE and $R^2$ improved significantly.